-- Support a community of practice for ADEI practitioners that facilitate information sharing, learning, and collective experimentation. - Partner with other institutions to offer ADEI training and learning opportunities (e.g. Kirwan Institute, Kaleidoscope Institute, University of Michigan, etc.) - Share and provide access to recommended DEI and ADEI resources
+- Support a community of practice for inclusive excellence practitioners that facilitate information sharing, learning, and collective experimentation. - Partner with other institutions to offer inclusive excellence training and learning opportunities (e.g. Kirwan Institute, Kaleidoscope Institute, University of Michigan, etc.) - Share and provide access to recommended inclusive leadership and inclusive excellence resources.

-Advance ADEI at organizational levels
+Advance Inclusive Excellence at organizational levels

-- Create a dedicated ADEI position, mid-career residency, or term liaison at OhioNet to spearhead ADEI initiatives, actively engage with the BIPOC community, and oversee the implementation of relevant programs and events. - Integrate ADEI strategies into OhioNet's next strategic plan. - Elevate ADEI visibility at events and conferences to underscore a strong commitment to these efforts. - Offer organization-wide workshops and consulting services to help libraries advance their ADEI or DEI goals effectively.
+- Create a dedicated position, mid-career residency, or term liaison at OhioNet to spearhead inclusive excellence initiatives, actively engage with librarians from underrepresented communities, and oversee the implementation of relevant programs and events. - Integrate inclusive excellence into OhioNet's next strategic plan. - Elevate inclusive excellence visibility at events and conferences to underscore a strong commitment to these efforts. - Offer organization-wide workshops and consulting services to help libraries effectively advance their inclusive leadership or inclusive excellence goals.